Customer Service Plan

 You will find it to be usable, accessible, current, attractive, secure, technically robust, and compliant with legal requirements and Government guidelines.
 You will find ever-greater electronic access to our services, resources, and informational products.
 We continue to expand your opportunities to access our resources by

-- adding more information about our records holdings to our Online Catalog;
+- adding more information about our records holdings to our National Archives Catalog;

 - increasing the number of online educational materials that support classroom use of historical data and documents in accordance with national curriculum standards;